 Each January, scholarships funded by our generous supporters, enable student representatives from our partner communities to come to California to participate in our local exchange.
-Students stay with host families and engage in a full month of activities focused on collaborative projects with Sonoma County GSE students.
+Students stay with host families and engage in a full month of activities focused on collaborative projects with GSE students in Northern California.
 The exchange reunites friends, brings new momentum to local projects, and often, is the first time that visiting students have been to another country.

 LOCAL SERVICE PROJECTS

 Student ambassadors visit each of GSE’s project sites and get involved with local students in the planning, maintenance, and expansion of projects.
 Many of GSE’s projects have been catalyzed during our local exchanges.
 Students visiting in January of 2009 spoke at a Sebastopol city council meeting and expressed their desire to help students at Analy HS build the Village Park Garden.
 It was this team effort and energy that convinced the city council to approve GSE’s use of the field that is now an abundant and beautiful garden.

 WHY IS RECIPROCAL EXCHANGE IMPORTANT?

 Reciprocal exchange is a key element of GSE’s mission.
 Sharing local culture and providing students the opportunity for international travel, opens student’s hearts and minds.
 Student ambassadors are selected to represent their communities based on excellent leadership and participation in their GSE programs.